juanfonsecaGL/notes/istqbTesterFoundation.md

 ## 2.1.5.
 Shift-Left Approach
 Examples of the shift-left approach:
-* Before stakeholders formally accept the requirements, review them.
+* Reviewing requirements before stakeholders formally accept them.
 * Writing a component test before the corresponding code is written.
 * Executing a performance efficiency test for a component during component testing.